 Although castoreum was more commonly used to make artificial flavoring for human consumption in the past, this practice is very rare today.
 In fact, the total annual consumption of castoreum in the US is only around 292 pounds which is less than a millionth of a pound per person.

-While pure vanilla extract is made from vanilla pods derived through a laborious farming process of orchids, the flavoring is also made artificially through chemical processes.
+While pure vanilla extract is made from vanilla pods derived through a laborious farming process of vanilla orchids, the flavoring is also made artificially through chemical processes.
 Either way, you can be at peace that there are no beaver secretions in that vanilla latte you’re about to order.

 See more: